brevzin/cpp_proposals/3294_code_injection/code-injection.md

 3. Implementing properties (i.e. given a name like `"author"` and a type like `std::string`, emit a member `std::string m_author`, a getter `get_author()` which returns a `std::string const&` to that member, and a setter `set_author()` which takes a new value of type `std::string const&` and assigns the member).
 4. Implement postfix increment in terms of prefix increment.

-In order to focus on the API model rather than the syntax, we will try to use uniform syntax throughout.
-Specifically, we're going to use the following:

-* `consteval` blocks ([@P3289R0])
-* a metafunction `std::meta::inject`, which takes a thing to inject (whatever that thing is) and, optionally, a context to inject it into.
-By default, we inject into the point of the `consteval` block.

-We do this in an attempt to minimize the overall API surface, since there's going to be a lot to add regardless.
-Let's dive in.

 ## The Spec API

 In P2996, the injection API is based on a function `define_class()` which takes a range of `spec` objects.
 But `define_class()` is a really clunky API, because invoking it is an expression - but we want to do it in contexts that want a declaration.
 So a simple example of injecting a single member `int` named `x` is: